jh3nd3rs0n/argmatey/README.md

 target/argmatey-VERSION.jar
 ```

-Where `VERSION` is the actual version shown within the name of the JAR file.
+`VERSION` is further specified by the name of the actual JAR file.